 Semifinalists, finalists and winners benefit from professional exposure, access to creative bootcamps, a one-year Creative Cloud membership and nomination for Adobe’s Creative Residence program.
 Additional benefits include professional mentorship, feedback and career tips.

 The 14 winners also receive a trip to San Diego to attend Adobe MAX 2016, a premier creative conference that attracts more than 9000 creative professionals and experts.
 Speakers at this year’s Adobe MAX include photographer Linsey Addario, experiential sculptor Janet Echelman and fashion designer Zac Posen.

 About the Academy/Adobe Relationship

 Adobe and Academy of Art University have a longstanding relationship that simultaneously supports Academy students and Adobe’s software development efforts.
-The Academy provides a subscription to Adobe’s Creative Cloud to all students, ensuring they have world-class software to help them master their disciplines.
+The Academy provides a subscription to Adobe’s Creative Cloud to all students, ensuring they have world-class software to help them master their disciplines as they build their graphic design portfolio.
 And Adobe has enlisted the Academy as a beta site and in other efforts to refine its world-leading software.